 Running a successful business is all about looking forward, whether that be finding ways to expand your customer base, creating new product lines, or estimating your potential future sales volume.
-By forecasting your sales using historical data, you can get an idea of the direction your business is trending in and how much revenue you can expect in the coming months or years.
+By using historical data to predict future sales, you can get an idea of the direction your business is trending in and how much revenue you can expect in the coming months or years.

 In this article, we’ll cover:

 - What is Sales Forecasting?

 - How to Forecast Sales Using Historical Data

 - What is Historical Forecasting, and How Does it Work?